Naira0/DNA/README.md

 # DNA
 ### Data structures and algorithms

-This repo houses the data structures and algorithms im writing to get a better understanding of them
+A collection of data structures and algorithms.

 #### Data structures
 * String